11 November 2020

 Four Lian Huan Cheng linked together to form a wall, from 'Chong Ke Wu Lue Shen Ji (《重刻武略神機》)'.

-Lian Huan Cheng is a massive wooden free-standing shield that comes with four rows of four gun loops (for a total of sixteen gun loops).
-It can be propped up and linked together with other shields to form a wall, thus allowing a temporary fortified position to be set up quickly.
+Lian Huan Cheng was a massive wooden free-standing shield that came with four rows of four gun loops (for a total of sixteen gun loops).
+It could be propped up and linked together with other shields to form a wall, allowing a temporary fortified position to be set up quickly.

-Lian Huan Cheng can be seen as a Southern China substitute of wagon fort and a cruder predecessor of Zhao Shi Zhen's multipurpose shield.
+Lian Huan Cheng could be seen as a Southern China substitute to wagon fort and a cruder predecessor of Zhao Shi Zhen's multipurpose shield.

 Huo Ping Feng (火屏風, lit.
 'Fire screen')